A Mother's Plea: My Transgender Daughter Will Not Be Erased

-Last week, the New York Times reported on a Trump administration memo from the Department of Health and Human Services that could legally ignore the existence of transgender people in the US.
+Last week, the New York Times reported on a Trump administration memo from the Department of Health and Human Services that could legally ignore the existence of transgender people.
 In the memo, the HHS defined gender as “a biological, immutable condition determined by genitalia at birth.”
 Many transgender and non-binary people claim that defining gender in this way is attempting to erase trans people from existence.
-Refinery29 has asked a mum who's active in PFLAG (the nation's first and largest organisation for LGBTQ+ people, their families, and allies) to share her thoughts on the memo, and how policies like this could affect her transgender daughter's life.
+Refinery29 has asked a mom who's active in PFLAG (the nation's first and largest organization for LGBTQ+ people, their families, and allies) to share her thoughts on the memo, and how policies like this could affect her transgender daughter's life.

 Advertisement